Safe holidays. So that a small tick does not become a big problem!

 • neurological problems.

-Tick-borne encephalitis can be asymptomatic, mild or severe, leading to disability and even death.
+Tick-borne encephalitis can be asymptomatic, mild, or severe, leading to disability and even death.
 Tick-borne encephalitis symptoms occur in two stages.
-A few days after the first symptoms disappear, the symptoms return, and may be accompanied by others.
-Protection against tick-borne encephalitis is vaccination, which immunizes our body against this disease.
-It is worth doing it in winter or early spring, before the first increase in tick activity.
+A few days after the initial symptoms subside, symptoms return, and may be accompanied by other symptoms.
+Vaccination is a key way to protect against tick-borne encephalitis, immunizing the body against the disease.
+It's recommended to get vaccinated in winter or early spring, before the first increase in tick activity.

 How does tick-borne encephalitis manifest: